danorder/Flsun-super-racer-Full-klipper-config-/README.md

 This config is currently compatible with cura after minor klipper specific changes to start gcode under printer settings version 4.12.
 The 4.10 cura should work by default. in cura the start gcode is setup to use relative extrusion. this must be enabled in the profile otherwise random movments can and will occure. make sure to change both stock profiles.
 This config is setup like a tutorial island the settings must be enabled for it to work.
 This is to attempt to lessen the learning curve if you can compile marlin. and to ensure that individual machines are setup to their indivial values. every machine is a bit different due to qc and, assembly.

+This readme is currently under construction more info will be added over time.

 USEFUL LINKS AND RESOURCES
 https://klipperscreen.readthedocs.io/en/latest/ FULL TOUCH UI FOR CAPACITIVE HDMI TFT OR RESSISTIVE.
 TFT I USED / STL https://www.thingiverse.com/thing:2798667 https://www.klipper3d.org/Installation.html The offical manual